 To call Okunoin a graveyard is the most grievous kind of understatement but that’s what I thought I was going to see when I set out in the dark after dinner.
 I knew that the sun had set and that the moon was still nearly full (I’d been at the full moon ceremony the night before in Kyoto) but I hadn’t really counted on it being so incredibly dark.
 There were some streetlights and a couple of lights on in the town but as I walked and walked and walked and wondered when I was going to get to the main gates, and then wondered if I had taken a wrong turn out of town, I couldn’t help being a little uneasy.
-But finally I found the gates and the ubiquitous washing station with its stone fountain and bamboo ladles.
+But I eventually arrived at the gates and the ubiquitous washing station with its stone fountain and bamboo ladles.

 I’d been walking for about half an hour at this point and didn’t have a map with me.
 I had no idea where the mausoleum was but I figured I’d walk along the path for a while and see what I could see.
-Which turned out to be not very much.
-There was a promenade that seemed to be relatively new as all of the tiles were level and no weeds growing through the cracks.
+That turned out to be not very much… there was a promenade that seemed to be relatively new as all of the tiles were level and no weeds growing through the cracks.
 Along the sides were some stone lanterns typical of the but several were burned out and a few inches behind them all I could make out was shaggy undergrowth and the occasional outline of a statue in the moonlight.
 I kept walking but the farther I got into the cemetery, the more scared I got but I couldn’t figure out why.
 Because I was in a graveyard?
 Ridiculous.
 At night?
 No. Did I hear drums in the distance?
 Certainly not.
 The possibility of dengue fever?
 Maybe that one…a couple of tourists had gotten it at a temple in Tokyo a few weeks before my trip.
 But no. The two men who fell in behind me?
-Ordinarily this would have put me on my guard, especially combined with the cemetery, remote mountain top, darkness and my incredibly poor footwear but come on, this was Japan!
+Ordinarily, this would have put me on my guard, especially combined with the cemetery, remote mountain top, darkness and my incredibly poor footwear but come on, this was Japan!
 One of the safest countries in the world and not only that but a MONASTERY in Japan.
 I kept walking.
-Eventually I did give up and turn around because I was an hour away from my bed and hadn’t really seen anything.
+Eventually, I did give up and turn around because I was an hour away from my bed and still hadn’t really seen anything.

 MORNING SERVICE & FIRE CEREMONY

 The morning service was at the temple on the hill behind my room but as I’d arrived too late for afternoon meditation the day before, I hadn’t seen it yet.
 After exchanging my sandals for slippers at the cubby, I came around to the main hall where we were greeted by two monks in black robes and purple overlay with a pattern of circles with vertical crosses on them.
 We knelt in front of a shrine with candles and an incense burner and a small statue of Buddha and the monks started chanting.
 Behind the shrine was a deep hall with many more altars and candles and banners of red silk hanging from the ceiling.
 Then the monks added gongs and cymbals to their chanting and a priest in black robes with a gold overlay came out to stand in front of the altar.
-He gave a short sermon in Japanese that sounded as though it was rattled off rather quickly but the only people still kneeling nodded appreciatively (thus confirming my theory about Westerners sitting on the floor) and we were invited to add a pinch of incense to the burner.
+He gave a short sermon in Japanese that sounded as though it was rattled off rather quickly but the only people still kneeling nodded appreciatively and we were invited to add a pinch of incense to the burner.
 When it was time to leave we followed the monks around the hall, bowing to the Buddha and then heading back out into the courtyard where we would attend the fire ceremony.

 The Goma fire ritual also happens every morning as part of the monks’ service.
 In the evening guests are invited to write a prayer on a piece of wood and bring it to the office to be burned in the morning.
 As we filed into the smaller temple after the morning service one of the monks was seated at the shrine carefully setting up the materials for the fire.
 He had put on a saffron overlay for this part.
 While he built the fire in the brazier another monk started steadily drumming.
-The flames got higher and higher the drumming became faster and faster and then the prayers were added which caused the flames to lick up a bit higher but then piece de resistance was when the monk added a bit of oil to the fire and the flames reached almost to the ceiling.
+The flames got higher and higher the drumming became faster and faster and then the prayers were added which caused the flames to lick up a bit higher but the climax was when the monk added a bit of oil to the fire and the flames reached almost to the ceiling.
 It’s quite close quarters in the fire temple and the drumming, chanting and flames are quite sensational.
 Here’s a short video clip: